d-EScape/Domoticz_iDetect/README.md

 ![alt text](https://github.com/d-EScape/Domoticz_iDetect/blob/master/resources/settings021.jpg)

 ## History:
+**version 0.4.0**
+- Added: A override switch that let's you force the 'Anyone home' to 'On' even if no phones are detect.
+You can configure it's behavior: disabled, override for a fixed time, override until the next time a phone is detected or leave it on indefinitely.
+The latter is also a great way to control the 'Anyone home' status from other scripts in parallel.
+Use case: Broken router, broken phone or any other reason you cannot confirm your presence.
+If you use the plugin to control alarms or home automation tasks, such situations can be very annoying.
+For security you can mark the Override switch as 'protected' in the Domoticz device properties.
+- Added: Experimental support for routers that use wlanconfig command

 **version 0.3.3**
 - Added: fall back to reading /proc/net/arp file if it exists and al other methods are unavailable
 - Fixed: no longer asuming devices are present if the plugin (or domoticz) is restarted